prmntr/prmntr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... gooning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... to goon
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... munting
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... edging
-- 💬 Ask me about ...
+- 💬 Ask me about ... unemployment
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... dih
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... ze zim zirs
 - ⚡ Fun fact: ...
 -->